cakebatterandsprinkles/portfolio-gatsby/src/posts/04-abstraction.md

 **1. Application:** (e.g. Photoshop) The software that you use.
 For example, when you're using photoshop, you don't care how the crop button works.
 The only thing you worry about is how to crop your picture.

-**2. High-level Language:** (e.g. JavaScript) The language that is highly abstracted and is easier for humans to use.
+**2. Programming Language:** (e.g. JavaScript, Java, C) The language that is highly abstracted and is easier for humans to use.

-**3. Low-level language:** (e.g. C): This is the language hardware understands, but harder to use for humans.
+**3. Assembly language:** This is the language hardware understands, but still human readable.

 **4. Machine Language:** Binary code, all the stuff that's translated into 0's and 1's.